vsbrt/Xperia-tipo-dual-processor-drivers/README.md

 # Xperia-tipo-dual-processor-drivers

->This zip is the driver for snap dragon S1 processor with ADRENO GPU ~~which was released recently~~ ( not included in stock ROM). so i just flashed this drivers and found my phone being more fluid and got bench mark score around 5k!!  so i want to share with you all this drivers
+>This zip is the driver for snap dragon S1 processor with ADRENO GPU ~~which was released recently~~ ( not included in stock ROM).
+I've just flashed these drivers and found my phone being more fluid and achievd a better bench mark score of 5k+.

 ### works only with ICS devices!!!!